 CRIMINAL MASTERMIND?
-Authorities Say Syed Gilani With Deep Roots In The Virgin Islands Allegedly Skimmed $2 Million In Real ID Funds Over A Five-Year Period
+Syed Gilani Allegedly Skimmed $2 Million In Real ID Funds In A 5-Year Period

 ARRESTED: Syed Zain Gilani at the Boston offices of Safr in Massachusetts on Friday afternoon.